 Prepare your very own DIY foot cream that deep moisturizes and freshens up tired, aching feet.
 It also doubles up as a potent antimicrobial.

 The peppermint oil adds that extra oomph to help tired feet, but that’s totally optional.
 The other ingredients are the main players in moisturizing dry feet and treating cracks on heels.

 Apply as a daily moisturizer or leave overnight and put socks on as you sleep.

-The simplest remedy of all is to use a deep moisturizing ointment that’s been used in Indian skin care routines for decades.
+The simplest remedy for cracked feet is to use a deep moisturizing ointment that’s been used in Indian skin care routines for decades.
 You’d be hard-pressed to find too many Indian homes without this staple in their medicine cabinets or bedside tables.

-This is a miracle cure for many skin issues including dry feet and cracked heels.
-Rub a dollop of this ointment on the soles and pads of your feet and put a pair of socks on.
+Boroline is a miracle cure for many skin issues including dry feet and cracked heels.
+Rub a generous dollop of Boroline ointment on the soles and pads of your feet and put a pair of socks on.
 Wake up to wonderfully moisturized feet.

-Repeat this every night and you’ll begin seeing results very soon.
+Repeat this every night and you’ll begin seeing results very, very soon.
+Trust me!